 A versatile player who can play left midfield and left back, Jorge Villafaña spent the last seven seasons with Chivas USA (2007-13), appearing in 86 regular-season matches (63 starts) and registering seven goals and six assists.
 He is a former U.S. youth international playing at the U-20 and U-23 levels.

-2014: Started and played 90 minutes in a 3-0 win over Vancouver on Aug.
-30 ...
-Logged 90 minutes in a 4-1 win over Alpha United FC in CONCACAF Champions League play on Aug.
-19 ...
-Played 13 minutes as a substitute on Aug.
-2 at the LA Galaxy ...
-Logged 90 minutes July 13 at Seattle ...
-Played 77 minutes in a 3-1 loss at Seattle in the U.S. Open Cup on July 9 ...
+2014: Tallied one goal and two assists in 19 appearances (17 starts) during the 2014 season ...
+Made two starts in two appearances in CONCACAF Champions League play ...
+Started back-to-back U.S. Open Cup matches against Sporting Kansas City (June 24) and Seattle Sounder FC (July 9)...
 Scored his first goal for the Timbers in the 70th minute of a 2-2 draw with LA on July 4 ...
-Played 90 minutes in a 3-1 road win over Real Salt Lake June 7 ...
-Tallied an assist in a 2-0 win at Chivas USA on May 28 ...
 Started and played 90 minutes in a 2-1 win at New York May 24, helping set up the game-winning goal ...
 Made his first Timbers MLS appearance on May 17 in a 3-3 draw with Columbus, entering the match as a substitute in the 36th minute.

 2013: Compiled one goal and a career-best four assists over 20 regular-season appearances (15 starts) in his seventh season with Chivas USA … Recorded assists in three of his first five appearances of the campaign (March 24, March 30, April 27), including one in a 4-1 route of Chicago on the road March 24 … Assisted on the game-winning goal in a 2-1 victory against Vancouver on March 30 … Scored the club’s lone goal in a loss to Real Salt Lake on May 19.